metablaster/WindowsFirewallRuleset/Modules/Ruleset.ComputerInfo/Help/en-US/Test-UNC.md

 ### -Quiet

-if specified path syntax errors are not shown, only true or false is returned.
+If specified, path syntax errors are not shown, only true or false is returned.

 ```yaml
 Type: System.Management.Automation.SwitchParameter